TaleSpin

 TaleSpin is an American animated television series produced by Walt Disney Television Animation.
+The series reimagines characters from Disney's 1967 film The Jungle Book in an aviation-themed setting.
+The premise centers on laid-back pilot Baloo and his ambitious young navigator Kit Cloudkicker, who fly deliveries for Rebecca Cunningham's small cargo business Higher for Hire, using their seaplane the Sea Duck.
+They operate from the fortified coastal city of Cape Suzette while contending with air pirates, corrupt businessmen, and exotic locales.

-It first aired in 1990 as a preview-run on The Disney Channel before beginning its main run in syndication later that year as part of the programming block The Disney Afternoon.
-It features anthropomorphized versions of characters adapted from Disney's 1967 animated feature The Jungle Book, which was theatrically re-released in the summer before this show premiered in the fall, notably Baloo the Bear, Louie the orangutan, and Shere Khan the tiger, along with new characters created for the show.
-The name of the show is a play on "tailspin", the rapid descent of an aircraft in a steep spiral, and on the fact that tale is another word for "story".
-The show is one of nine Disney Afternoon shows to use established Disney characters as the main characters, with the other eight being Darkwing Duck, DuckTales, Chip 'n Dale: Rescue Rangers, Goof Troop, Bonkers, Quack Pack, Aladdin, and Timon & Pumbaa.
-It is also one of two animated television series based on the book The Jungle Book, the second being Jungle Cubs.
+The series premiered as a preview-run on The Disney Channel in 1990 before entering syndication as part of The Disney Afternoon programming block later that year.
+The show is one of nine Disney Afternoon shows to use established Disney characters as the main characters, with the other eight being: Darkwing Duck, DuckTales, Chip 'n Dale: Rescue Rangers, Goof Troop, Bonkers, Quack Pack, Aladdin, and Timon & Pumbaa.
+It is also one of two Disney animated television series based on Rudyard Kipling's The Jungle Book, the second being Jungle Cubs.